 If someone is interested in losing weight using Pilates workouts, the practice can help by creating a larger daily calories deficit.
 A deficit means consumed calories per day minus burned calories per day.

 A general way of achieving weight loss is to create a safe and healthy calorie deficit each day.
 Ideally, when a deficit of 3,500 calories in total per week is achieved (so around 500 calories per day), one pound will be lost (with consideration to the metabolic factor of the individual as well).

 Pilates: Frequently Asked Questions

 Yes!
-There is pilates for seniors, for expecting mothers or those who have just given birth, athletes, teens, or beginners.
+There is Pilates for seniors, for expecting mothers or those who have just given birth, athletes, teens, or beginners.
 Anyone who wants to try it for the very first time can and should do it.
-You’ll get fabulous training in core strength, balance, and flexibility, while also improving your mind body balance.
-Not sure if it is what you are looking for or if yoga would suit you better?
-Our blog post on pilates vs. yoga covers the aspects of both.
+Pilates offers fabulous training in core strength, balance, and flexibility, while also improving the mind-body balance.
+For those unsure of the difference between Pilates and yoga practices, our blog post on Pilates vs. yoga covers the aspects of both.

-Yes, pilates can definitely help you lose weight.
-While most people use other cardio workouts such as swimming, running, or biking for weight loss, the workouts are actually the better option because they provide more toning and balanced fitness.
+Yes, Pilates can help with weight loss.
+While most people use other cardio workouts such as swimming, running, or biking for weight loss, the workouts are the better option because they provide more toning and balanced fitness.

-The more you do anything, the better you will become.
-Of course, this doesn't mean you need to be heading to the studio every day.
+The more someone practices Pilates, the better they will get at it.
+Of course, this does not mean an individual should be going to the studio every day.

 It is not considered a traditional form of cardio like running, swimming, or biking.
 Instead, it focuses more on strengthening and toning.
-Still, for those looking for a great at-home cardio workout, it can definitely be incorporated.
-It is also an excellent tool to use if you are doing some injury treatment where you can do rehab on that injury.
+Still, for those looking for a great at-home cardio workout, it can be incorporated.
+It is also an excellent tool to use for rehabilitation purposes when an individual has an injury.